moneroexamples/python-json-rpc/README.md

-# Examples of using json-rpc in Python for Monero.
+# Example usage of json-rpc in Python for Monero

 Monero is a secure, private, untraceable cryptocurrency.
 For more information or questions, please go to [getmonero.org](https://getmonero.org) and